 - Please refer to Page 7 of this Registration Pack for more information on the number of representative players allowed to play per junior team and the points system that applies for junior representative players.

-- All team registrations are to be completed online via MySideline using the link available on our website when registration opens.
+- All registrations are to be completed online via the MySideline link available on our website once registrations open.